 Tutoring vs. Academic Coaching

 One of the easiest ways to delineate the differences between tutoring and academic coaching is to consider tutoring as subject, or content- based, while coaching's reach extends beyond the subject and the classroom.

-Tutoring is great for a student who is struggling with how to set up basic math equations.
+Tutoring is great for a student who is struggling with how to set up basic math equations in Algebra class.

-Academic Coaching is great for a student who struggles to understand basic math equations, reading rubrics, staying organized, and/or has little confidence.
+Academic Coaching is great for a student who struggles to understand basic math equations, read rubrics, stay organized, manage time, and/or has little confidence… in all classes.

 Let's consider the student, James, and see if tutoring or coaching would be best for him.